gtk-rs/gtk-rs.github.io/tuto/gnome_and_rust.md

 ## Objects

 First thing to note (it's very important!) is that the `Gtk-rs` objects can be cloned and it costs **nothing** more than copying a pointer, so basically nothing.
-The reason is quite simple (and I suppose you already guessed it): it's simply because `Gtk-rs` structs only contains a pointer to the corresponding Gnome objects.
+The reason is quite simple (and I suppose you already guessed it): it's simply because `Gtk-rs` structs only contains a pointer to the corresponding `Gnome` objects.

-Now: why cloning is safe?
-One thing to note before going any further: it's not thread safe.
-If you want to handle an object in different threads, you'll have to use lockers or equivalent to avoid data racing.
+Now: why is cloning safe?
+One thing to note before going any further: it's not thread safe (and you shouldn't try to call a `Gnome` library function inside another thread).
 Otherwise, when a struct is dropped, it calls internally the [`g_object_unref`](http://gtk-rs.org/docs/gobject_sys/fn.g_object_unref.html) function and calls the [`g_object_ref`](http://gtk-rs.org/docs/gobject_sys/fn.g_object_ref.html) function when you call `clone()`.

-To put it simply: Gnome handles the resources allocation/removal for us.
+To put it simply: `Gnome` handles the resources allocation/removal for us.

 ## Trait hierarchy